Fujifilm GFX 100S vs X-T4

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the GFX 100S and the X-T4 are recent models that are part of the current product line-up.
 The X-T4 replaced the earlier Fujifilm X-T3, while the GFX 100S followed on from the Fujifilm GFX 100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the GFX 100S and X-T4 can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Fujifilm X-T4 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm GFX 100S or the Fujifilm X-T4 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.